-- By 3 years - retinal tissue maturity is almost attained; there is slower ongoing development for another 4 or 5 years until complete.
+- By 3 years - retinal tissue maturity is almost attained; there is slower ongoing development for another four or five years until complete.

-Serious visual loss in childhood is uncommon; there is an incidence of 6 per 10,000 children in the UK each year developing severe visual impairment or becoming blind by their 16th birthday with ± 12 more becoming visually impaired (worse than 6/18).
-Therefore, there are at least 4 newly visually impaired children each day in the UK.
-The prevalence of visually impaired or blind children is 20 per 10,000.
+Serious visual loss in childhood is relatively uncommon; each year, 6 per 10,000 children in the UK develop severe sight impairment by their 16th birthday.
+Each year a further 12 become visually impaired (worse than 6/18).
+The prevalence of visually impaired or severely sight impaired children is 2 per 1,000.

 Conditions that are screened for broadly fall into one of four (overlapping) categories:

-- Neonatal conditions, eg retinopathy of prematurity, retinoblastoma, cataracts - some of these conditions (eg retinoblastoma) need treatment irrespective of visual outcome whereas others need treatment primarily because of the visual outcome, eg cataract.
+- Neonatal conditions - eg, retinopathy of prematurity, retinoblastoma, cataracts.
+Some of these conditions need treatment irrespective of visual outcome whereas for others the purpose of treatment is to improve visual outcomes.

-- Risk factors for amblyopia, eg cataract, retinoblastoma - identification of amblyopia in the preschool age is associated with good treatment prospects but, beyond seven or eight years old, a decrease in cortical plasticity limits the outcome.
+- Risk factors for amblyopia - eg, cataract, retinoblastoma - identification of amblyopia in the preschool age is associated with good treatment prospects but, beyond 7 or 8 years of age, a decrease in cortical plasticity limits the outcome.

-- Refractive errors - anisometropia (difference in refractive error between the two eyes) is the most common cause of non-strabismic amblyopia and usually develops between two and four years old.
+- Refractive errors - anisometropia (difference in refractive error between the two eyes) is the most common cause of non-strabismic amblyopia and usually develops between 2 and 4 years of age.